Culture of Switzerland: Music

 Switzerland is not commonly considered a leading musical nation.
 However, in the 20th century it produced a number of notable composers, such as Arthur Honegger, Othmar Schoeck and Frank Martin, who have all gained international renown.
 Lucerne and Verbier both feature prestigious international classical music festivals in the summer: the Lucerne Festival and the Verbier Festival.
 Other places have similar festivals, ranging from country and western to pop and jazz.
 The Montreux Jazz Festival is particularly well known.

 Swiss composer and musician Andreas Vollenweider gained worldwide recognition with his harp music and has received a Grammy Award, followed by two Grammy nominations, one as recent as 2007.
 His 17 instrumental albums have sold over 15 million copies.

 Media

-Newspapers have a strong regional character, but some are renowned for their thorough coverage of international issues, such as the Neue Zürcher Zeitung of Zürich and Le Temps of Geneva.
+Newspapers are renowned for their thorough coverage of international issues, such as the Neue Zürcher Zeitung of Zürich and Le Temps of Geneva.
 As elsewhere, television plays a great role in modern cultural life in Switzerland.
 The national public broadcaster, SRG SSR idée suisse, offers three networks, one each for the German, French and Italian-speaking parts of Switzerland.
 In the German-speaking part, television from Germany is popular, as is television from France in the French-speaking part and television from Italy in the Italian-speaking part.
 American movies and television series are influential in all areas.

 In film, American productions constitute most of the programme, although several Swiss movies have enjoyed commercial successes in recent years.
 Maybe due to the multilingual culture, almost all movie theatres play movies in their original language with subtitles, and films on television are often broadcast in original and synchronized versions.